Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> Parameters:

->> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.
+>> - point_of_interest *(string)* – either the absolute/relative path to the file or the geodataframe containing point or polygon geometries around and for which to compute mean NDVI values.

 >> - ndvi_raster_file *(string)* – optional, the absolute or relative path to the file containing the NDVI values in raster format.
 If not provided, the NDVI raster will be obtained by using satellite images from the planetary computer.

 >> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
 CRS will be transformed to the projected CRS that is specified.
 In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.

->> - polygon_type *(string {"neighbourhood", "house"})* - to be defined in case point_of_interest_file contains polygon geometries.
+>> - polygon_type *(string {"neighbourhood", "house"})* - to be defined in case point_of_interest contains polygon geometries.
 If set to "house", polygon geometries will be converted to point geometries.

->> - buffer_type *(string {"euclidean", "network"})* – to be defined in case point_of_interest_file contains point geometries or polygon geometries which represent houses and optional in case point_of_interest_file contains polygon geometries which represent neighbourhoods, the way in which the area of interest should be composed.
+>> - buffer_type *(string {"euclidean", "network"})* – to be defined in case point_of_interest contains point geometries or polygon geometries which represent houses and optional in case point_of_interest contains polygon geometries which represent neighbourhoods, the way in which the area of interest should be composed.
 If "euclidean", a straight line distance will be used based on the buffer distance as specified by the buffer_dist argument.
 If "network", isochrone maps will be composed based on the buffer distance or combination of trip_time and travel_speed.

 >> - buffer_dist *(int)* – to be defined if buffer_type is set to "euclidean" and optional if buffer_type is set to "network".
 The distance in meters that will be used to compute the area of interest surrounding the geometries of the point_of_interest file.
 NOTE: In case buffer_type is set to "network", buffer_dist should not be specified if travel_speed and trip_time arguments are specified.